 You might need to notify your insurance company about your slip and fall accident.
 However, it is better to have an attorney handle that task.
 In order to deny or reduce your claim, insurance companies may twist the words you speak.
 They use other tricks to avoid paying claims.
 An attorney knows the tricks so an attorney can file your claim.

 In the event that you have suffered injuries or lost someone in a slip and fall accident or trip, please contact a slip & fall lawyer immediately for a no-obligation case evaluation.

 Get in Touch With Our Slip and Fall Lawyers Today

 If you’ve been injured in a slip and fall accident in California, don’t wait to take action.
 Contact Tenina Law today and let us help you understand your rights and options under California law.
-Our experienced attorneys are here to fight for your compensation and help you get the justice you deserve.
+Our experienced attorney are here to fight for your compensation and help you get the justice you deserve.
 Call us now to schedule a consultation.